 After the Flood: Continuing Trail Repairs

-99% of OSMP’s trail system now open, but some trails remain closed
+Most of OSMP's trail system is now open!

 Remaining long-term OSMP trail projects include (these trails are currently closed):

 Boulder Falls Trail: Boulder Falls Trail and the area around Boulder Falls remain closed.
 The trail sustained damage in the flood that needs to be repaired and rock scaling above the trail needs to be completed before the trail can re-open.

 South Boulder Creek Bridge: The South Boulder Creek Trail bridge over South Boulder Creek was destroyed during the flood.
 Work is ongoing to replace the bridge.
 South Boulder Creek Trail is open on both sides of the bridge.

 Chapman Drive (currently open to trail users): The entire length of Chapman Drive is open to trail users, but it is still closed as an emergency access road because of flood damage.
 Cyclists and equestrians may find the road difficult to traverse.
 The road is a critical emergency access for first responders and OSMP is working to develop a plan for reconstructing the road to handle vehicles.